googleworkspace/google-chat-samples/python/avatar-app/README.md

-# Cloud Functions avatar bot
+# Cloud Functions avatar app

 This code sample creates a simple Google Chat app that responds to a simple message with the user's avatar.